-2.4 INNOVATION
+2.1.4 INNOVATION

-- We look for ways to continuously improve our services and skills. - We are open to change and new ideas from all sources.
+• We continually look for ways to improve our services and skills.

-OUR CLIENTS AND STAKEHOLDERS
+3. OUR CLIENTS AND STAKEHOLDERS

-The directorate has many clients and stakeholders.
-Our commitment is that if you deal with us in any way, you are our client or stakeholder and you deserve our respect and positive engaging behaviours.

-The directorate's clients and stakeholders are diverse and typically represent a full cross-section of the ACT community.
+- 3.1 The directorate has many clients and stakeholders.
+Our commitment is that if you deal with us in any way, you deserve our respect and to be treated positively. - 3.2 The directorate's clients and stakeholders are diverse and typically represent a full cross-section of the ACT community.
 Through this policy, we aim to provide an accessible, fair and transparent service to all clients and stakeholders, regardless of individual circumstances.

-OUR SERVICE STANDARDS
+4. OUR SERVICE STANDARDS

-Our Service Charter outlines what you can expect from the directorate.
-If you are not satisfied with our conduct, actions or you believe we have failed to comply with ACT Government legislation, our Charter or vision, you are free to raise that as a complaint, an allegation or a concern.
+4.1 Our Service Charter outlines what you can expect from the directorate.
+If you are not satisfied with our conduct, actions or you believe we have failed to comply with ACT legislation, our Charter or vision, you are encouraged to raise that with us.